michieltjampens/dcafs/docs/Basics.md

 ```
 To write this to the database, a store node needs to be added.
 Because it's inside a path, the cmds are different.
 All the cmds start with `pf:pathid,store,`, using !! again `pf:dice,store,!!`
-* Because a store takes group from the parent id (dice), this doesn't need to be set
+* Because a store takes group from the parent id (dice), this doesn't need to be set.
 * To add an int to a store: `addint,name<,index>`, so `addint,rolled,1`.
-    * If a store is the last step in the path, the int will be added to that store
+    * If a store is the last step in the path, the int will be added to that store.
     * If no store is at the end, a new one will be created for it.
-* Then finally, to set the db reference, `db,rolls:dice`
+* Then finally, to set the db reference, `db,rolls:dice`.
-* Next `!!`, to go back to normal entry
+* Next `!!`, to go back to normal entry.

 ```xml
 <store db="rolls:dice">